machineandme/machineandme-site-hugo/content/post/drs/index.md

 ### Drunken Snake?

-Not so long ago, I completely switched from python to go.
+Not so long ago, I switched from python to go.
 Despite the fact that I have reached to the senior.

 I'm sure python has a great future as a language for college education and data science.
 Or for quick scripts and prototypes.